When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 auction that it's time to move

-You finish the chapter, you
+finished the chapter, you close

-next thing.
+do the next thing.

-want to skip this right.
+skip this, right.

 So Brenda, you are an amazing